ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## Evaluating read quality using FastQC

 Read quality can be evaluated in a more systematic way using dedicated software, such as [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-Let's make sure FastQC is installed with commands that will show the version and parameters.
+Let's make sure FastQC is installed by invoking the executable file `fastqc` with an option that will report the version.

 ```
 fastqc --version
 ```

-### FastQC version part of output:
+### Output (abbreviated):
 ```
 FastQC v0.11.9
 ```

+The `--version` and `--help` options are usually, but not always, available for most tools.
+The latter generally shows an example of typical usage of the executable file with arguments, along with a list of options for the program.

 ```
 fastqc --help